Graduate Certificate in Designbuild

 Chad Kraus, Associate Professor of Architecture, ckraus@ku.edu.

-Applicants must meet all admissions requirements for certificate-seeking graduate admission as defined by the University's policy on Admission to Graduate Study.
+Applicants must formally apply for admission to the graduate certificate program and meet all admissions requirements for certificate-seeking graduate admission as defined by the University's policy on Admission to Graduate Study.